-One day during a schoolbreak somewhere in 1989, I browsed the nearby streets and as I have a thing for savory food I was immediately drawn towards the window where these freshly baked buns with feta cheese and tomato were displayed and lured me into the bakery ;-).
+One day during a schoolbreak somewhere in 1989, I browsed the nearby streets and as I have a thing for savoury food I was immediately drawn towards the window where these freshly baked buns with feta cheese and tomato were displayed and lured me into the bakery ;-).

 That was my first contact with the Kaya family, the second generation of a bakers family, originally from Hatay, Antakya in Turkey.
 They have had their shop since 1982 in this busy street in Rotterdam.
 It’s still a nice place to visit from time to time to either get that feta cheese bread or many other yummy things like baklava of course.

 Kaya Pastanesi refurbished the shop some time ago and now you’re able to sit there too and have a cup of çay or coffee accompanied with something to munch on which can be a tough choice what to eat.

 Their sweet and sticky baklava comes in several flavors and shapes with exotic names like Dolama and Havuç (bigger pieces of baklava).
 Other sweet stuff are Lokum (Turkish delight), Bülbül Yuvasi (unfilled airy pastry) and Dilber dudagi (pastry dough with nuts).